jamie-houston/jamie-houston.github.io/_posts/2025-11-07-ai-showdown-planning-perfect-thanksgiving-turkey.md

 ### 1. Real-World Constraints

 This wasn't "solve for X" math.
-It was **"work backwards from a hard deadline while accounting for multiple dependencies and recurring interruptions."** That's exactly what we ask AI to do in software planning, project management, and logistics.
+It was **"work backwards from a hard deadline while accounting for multiple dependencies and recurring interruptions."** This is a scenario that's applicable in personal and professional life, with software and home projects.

 If an AI can't figure out when to start cooking a turkey (with basting reminders!) to eat at 5pm, should I trust it to plan a deployment schedule with health checks and rollback windows?

-### 2. Attention to Detail
+### 2. Understanding the Actual Question

-The difference between ChatGPT and Claude was **one 30-minute rest period**.
-Small detail, big consequence.
-In cooking, that's the difference between juicy turkey and dry turkey.
-In code, that's the difference between working software and a production incident.
+The difference between Gemini/ChatGPT and Claude wasn't about cooking knowledge - they all knew how to roast a turkey.
+The difference was **understanding what I was actually asking for**.

+I didn't ask "how long does it take to cook a 13-pound turkey?"
+I asked "what's my timeline to eat at 5pm with a 13-pound turkey?"

+Gemini gave me a great answer to the wrong question.
+Claude answered my actual question.

-### 3. Implicit Requirements
+### 3. Confident But Wrong is Dangerous

-I didn't explicitly say "account for resting time in your backwards calculation."
-Claude inferred that "eat at 5pm" means "finished cooking, rested, and ready to carve at 5pm."
-ChatGPT took it literally as "out of the oven at 5pm."

-This kind of requirement ambiguity is **everywhere** in real work.
-The AI that can correctly infer intent is more useful.
+Gemini's response looked professional.
+Detailed timeline, specific times, helpful notes.
+In other scenarios I could've trusted this kind of answer and ended up way off track.

+**Confident wrong answers are worse than uncertain right answers.** In code reviews, in architecture decisions, in production incidents - I'd rather work with someone who says "I think it's X but let me verify" than someone who confidently gives me the wrong solution.

 ## The Takeaway

-This isn't a "Claude is better than ChatGPT" post (though...you know).
+This isn't a "Claude is better than ChatGPT" post (though... this isn't the only example I've had...).
 It's about understanding that different AI models handle **temporal reasoning** and **constraint satisfaction** differently.

 For simple questions and creative writing, they're all pretty good.
 For multi-step planning with hard deadlines and dependencies?
 Test them.
 Verify their work.
 Check the math.

-**What I Learned:**
-- When timing matters, I'm using Claude
-- ChatGPT is still my go-to for creative brainstorming
-- Gemini has solid safety awareness but needs to commit to specifics
-- No AI is perfect - but some are better at specific tasks

 ## Try It Yourself